-Why coconut oil as lube?
+Can you use coconut oil as lube?

 Didn’t know your pussy should go organic?
 We have news for you.

-You do not want to be using bargain basement, pharmacy lube.
+You do not want to be using a bargain basement, pharmacy lube.
 The mucus-rich vaginal and vulva skin is amongst the most absorbent parts of the entire body.
 You don’t want to be putting any gross KY Jelly down there.
 That is a one-way ticket to a yeast infection.
 No, thank you.

 This is where coconut oil comes in.
 It is a great natural lube for all people with a vulva (and those with penises, as well).
-Coconut oil doesn’t have any added ingredients or chemicals so you know you’re getting the good stuff.
+Coconut oil doesn’t have any added ingredients or chemicals, so you know you’re getting the good stuff.
 And you deserve that.

 What’s the best coconut oil for lube?